Hong Kong: Chinese special administrative region

 The colony faced an uncertain future as the end of the New Territories lease approached, and Governor Murray MacLehose raised the question of Hong Kong's status with Deng Xiaoping in 1979.
-Diplomatic negotiations with China resulted in the 1984 Sino-British Joint Declaration, in which the United Kingdom agreed to the handover of the colony in 1997 and China would guarantee Hong Kong's economic and political systems for 50 years after the handover.
+Diplomatic negotiations with China resulted in the 1984 Sino-British Joint Declaration, in which the United Kingdom agreed to the handover of the colony in 1997, and China would guarantee Hong Kong's economic and political systems for 50 years after the handover.
 The impending handover triggered a wave of mass emigration as residents feared an erosion of civil rights, the rule of law, and quality of life.
 Over half a million people left the territory during the peak migration period, from 1987 to 1996.
-The Legislative Council became a fully elected legislature for the first time in 1995 and extensively expanded its functions and organisations throughout the last years of the colonial rule.
+The Legislative Council became a fully elected legislature for the first time in 1995.
+It extensively expanded its functions and organisations throughout the last years of the colonial rule.
 The handover of Hong Kong to China was at midnight on 1 July 1997, after 156 years of British rule.

 Immediately after the handover, Hong Kong was severely affected by several crises.
 The Hong Kong government was forced to use substantial foreign exchange reserves to maintain the Hong Kong dollar's currency peg during the 1997 Asian financial crisis, and the recovery from this was muted by an H5N1 avian-flu outbreak and a housing surplus.
 This was followed by the 2003 SARS epidemic, during which the territory experienced its most serious economic downturn.

 Chinese communists portrayed the return of Hong Kong as a key moment in the PRC's rise to great power status.